NothingAG/constitution/constitution.md

 The governance process is enacted in governance meetings.

 The facilitator of a circle is responsible for scheduling governance meetings.
-In addition to any regular, recurring governance meetings the interpreter schedules, the interpreter is responsible for scheduling additional special governance meetings promptly upon request of any circle member.
+In addition to any regular, recurring governance meetings the facilitator schedules, the facilitator is responsible for scheduling additional special governance meetings promptly upon request of any circle member.
 The facilitator is responsible for leading all governance meetings.

 #### 4.3.1 ATTENDANCE